nathanschwarz/pydantic-SURQL/README.md

 ❌ what it doesn't support yet :

-- SURQL queries definitions (select, update, delete, where, ...).
-It may be implemented in a complementary package
+- SURQL queries definitions (select, update, delete, where, ...)
+- SURQL functions definitions

 PRs are welcome 😉